BadChoice/RVCalendarWeekView/README.md

 ### Features
 To add features to the WeekView I'm using a decorator pattern, this way we can extend the `weekView` with diferent features without the need of multiple inhertance and to have a expressive modular design
-However, this adds the need to have a `strong` reference to the `decorator` that will have the features.
+However, this adds the need to have a `strong` reference to the `decorator` that will hold the features.

 So we can add features to the `weekView` with the following code: